ChadwickCSP/LearningUnity/README.md

 | Manages time well in class, stays focused on work  at hand at all times            | Focuses on work in class     | Focuses at times, can get distracted                     | Uses class time poorly, is frequently distracted     |
 | Meets all deadlines, on or ahead of schedule                                       | Meets deadlines              | Delivers close to deadline, may be late  by a day or two | Delivers work late or not at all                     |
 | Advocates for self, seeks clarification when needed  and volunteers to help others | Seeks assistance when needed | Needs prompting to seek assistance                       | Does not seek assistance or ask for help when needed |

+## Getting Help

+All questions should be posted to the class Piazza board.
+You are also encouraged to help other students who post on Piazza.
+When you post your question, be sure to include as many details as possible for reproducing the issue you're having.

+Questions you should answer when asking a question include:

+1. What are you trying to do?
+2. What did you try?
+3. What was the result?

+Work hard to make sure the person trying to answer your question can reproduce your error.
+Share your files so others can run exactly what you're running.

+Also, include screenshot!

+Formulating good questions is a good life long skill.
+You should try asking your question on Piazza before seeking out synchronous time with Mx.
+Collard.
+However, if you would like to meet to discuss synchronously, first, look at [Mx.
+Collard's Calendar](http://tinyurl.com/mx-collard-calendar), then send them an email with at least two proposed times you would like to meet.